Anson-AK/sample-repo/README.md

-how to create repository in github
+how to create repository in github.